Tintenbar, New South Wales: Education

 There is one primary school in Tintenbar.
 It is named the Teven-Tintenbar public school.
 The school is located in Fredricks lane near the boundary with the village of Teven.

 Teven-Tintenbar public school was created in 1988 and is the result of an amalgamation of the Tintenbar and the Teven public schools.

 There are no high schools or higher education facilities in Tintenbar.
 The nearest high school is Ballina High School, and the closest university is the Southern Cross University.

 Communications

 Tintenbar has a relatively good communications system.
 Almost every dwelling has access to the copper wire land-line network.
 Recently Digital Subscriber Line (DSL) was made available to the area by the upgrade of the Tintenbar exchange (located on the Pacific Highway).

 The Telstra Next-G network has a very good signal near the Pacific Highway.
 Internet is typically faster than DSL but is generally more expensive per GigaByte downloaded.

 History

 Tintenbar lies at the southern end of the Big Scrub rainforest, which attracted European settlers in the mid-1850s.
-It then emerged as a permanent settlement for timber-getting and in the 1880's, it was proclaimed a village.
+It then emerged as a permanent settlement for timber-getting and in the 1880s, it was proclaimed a village.